Houet/Japon/README.md

 -----|---------
-Threshold resolution | Change the step between two value Time period resolution | Change the step between two value Time begin | Change axis time
+Threshold resolution | Change the step between two value Time period resolution | Change the step between two value Time resolution | Change the step between two value Step value | Change the step

-Time end | Change axis time
+*the step is used for spike detection see [here](https://github.com/Houet/Japon#more) for more*

 ####Main window: